-The big news: Centre approves Tamil Nadu’s ordinance to lift jallikattu ban, and 9 other top stories
+The big news: Donald Trump takes oath as US president, and nine other top stories

-Other headlines: Barack Obama wrote a farewell letter to Americans ahead of Donald Trump’s inauguration, and RBI said the economy will gain from the note ban.
+Other headlines: The Centre approved Tamil Nadu’s ordinance to lift the ban on jallikattu, and RBI said the economy will gain from demonetisation.

 We welcome your comments at letters@scroll.in.